 Another common problem affecting mobile wireless clients is roaming.
-This particularly impacts Voice over WLAN (VoWLAN) clients with stringent jitter and latency requirements.
+This particularly impacts Voice over WLAN (VoWLAN) clients whose performance is contingent on stringent jitter and latency requirements.
 When a mobile client roams, it may have to switch its AP connection.
-Roaming between APs efficiently and securely is a challenging requirement, and an especially common complaint within healthcare environments.
+Roaming between APs efficiently and securely is a challenging requirement.
 Troubleshooting roaming problems is even more challenging.
 A static connection between a client and a fixed AP can be analyzed with a laptop analyzer.
 However, a mobile client associating with several APs makes laptop based analysis cumbersome.
 A distributed monitoring system can automatically lock onto a mobile client and provide a centralized, consolidated view of its behavior as the client roams, significantly simplifying troubleshooting.